"Scholars spend their

 Academic philosophers study problems that

 values, mind and language.
 In everyday matters, “philosophy” refers to our basic beliefs, concepts and

 Philosophy is a way of thinking about the world, the universe and

 about society.
-The ideas in philosophy are abstract – “things that cannot be touched”.
-Some say
+The ideas in philosophy are abstract – “things that cannot be touched”, however there is

-In general, philosophy consists of three main theories:
+In general, philosophy consists of three main theories or branches: